-Brunsvigia striata (syn.
-Brunsvigia minor) is found on heavy or humus-rich, often stony soils.
+Brunsvigia striata W.T.Aiton (syn.
+Brunsvigia minor Lindl.) is found on heavy or humus-rich, often stony soils.
 Origin is northwestern, southwestern Cape and the western Karoo, but this species is also listed for the Eastern Cape so may have a variety of rainfall patterns, but mostly winter rainfall.
-It grows from 15 to 35 cm and has 4 to 6 elliptical leathery flat leaves.
-It has 8 to 30 pale to reddish pink flowers and blooms March to April.
+It grows from 15 to 35 cm and has 4 to 6 elliptical leathery flat leaves that appear after the flowers have faded.
+It has 8 to 30 pale to reddish pink flowers that are pollinated by carpenter bees.
+It flowers March to April.
 The first photo by Bill Dijk.
 The second photo was taken by Andrew Harvie.
 The third taken by Cameron McMaster is one from a large population near Cape Infanta which is at the mouth of the Breede River in the Southern Cape.
-The last picture is of seeds taken by Jacob Knecht next to a U.S. 25 cent piece (2.5 cm wide).
+The fourth photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The last picture is of seeds taken by Uluwehi Knecht next to a U.S. 25 cent piece (2.5 cm wide).

 Brunsvigia undulata F.M.Leight. is found in grassland in the Eastern Cape.
 It has many shiny blue-grey-green wavy leaves that are produced with the flowers.
 There are 35-80 deep red flowers in the inflorescence.
 Tepal lobes are recurved and stalks erect.
 It blooms January to February.
 Photos from iNaturalist in the public domain taken by Peter Warren in January in KwaZulu-Natal.